1. What is a severance agreement?

 There are several common clauses that employers often include in severance agreements.
 Below are a few examples of valid clauses that employers can include in a severance agreement, but keep in mind that there may be other enforceable provisions besides the ones listed here:

-- Nonparticipation of Employee in Claims.
-Employers often attempt to stop their employees from voluntary participation in lawsuits brought by others against the employer.
-Such clauses, however, cannot prevent a person from providing legally compelled testimony, such as under subpoena or court order.
+- Limits on Participation in Other Lawsuits.
+Some agreements attempt to restrict a former employee from voluntarily participating in lawsuits brought by others against the employer.
+However, an agreement generally cannot prevent a person from providing testimony or information when legally required to do so, such as in response to a subpoena or court order.

 9. Are there any limits on what my employer can include in a severance agreement?